Corporate Services

 To know more about the individual tax reliefs, you may refer to this comprehensive

-If you are a freelancer and are thinking of incorporating your company, Lanturn can assist you with the administrative process.
-Lanturn can assist you to incorporate your company in Singapore, all you need to do is fill in our 5-minute incorporation tool and appoint us as your company secretary.
-We also have a number of company incorporation packages with different add-ons that you can pick and choose according to your business structures.
+Fill up our 5-minute incorporation tool and appoint us as your company secretary.
+We also have different incorporation packages with various add-ons that you can pick and choose according to your business structures.

 Blog